Alex Sedgwick

-Alexander Sedgwick (born February 17, 1999) is a British racing driver.
+Alexander Thomas Sedgwick (born February 17, 1999) is a British racing driver.
 He currently competes full-time in the GT World Challenge America for RennSport1.
 He previously competed in the Porsche Carrera Cup North America, NASCAR Whelen Euro Series, ARCA Menards Series West, Porsche Sprint Challenge North America, French F4 Championship, Renault UK Clio Cup, Ginetta Junior Championship, Ginetta Junior Scholarship, Super One Series, WTP LGM British Karting Championship, and cadet karting.

 Career

 Cadet karting

-At the age of 8, Sedgwick began competing in local club-level karting competitions.
+At the age of eight, Sedgwick began competing in local club-level karting competitions.
 He won the club championship at one of his local tracks in 2008, his first full season, and would move to the WTP LGM British Karting Championship in 2009.
-He would finish 23rd in the standings in 2009 before improving to 9th in 2010.
+He would finish 23rd in the standings in 2009 before improving to ninth in 2010.
 In 2011, he would run with a professional organization for the first time.
 He won the WTP Cadet Winter Series before taking the British title, winning six out of seven races.
 Along with his championship, he broke the records for most wins in a season, becoming the first person to win all three heats, start from pole position, set the fastest lap and win the final race in the same event, and having the highest points total ever.